Antonov An-22 Crash: What Went Wrong During the Post-Maintenance Test Flight of the Largest Turboprop

 Photo: airliners.net | Wikimedia Commons

-The Antonov An-22 i a relic of the Sovet era aircraft that included the likes of Caspian Sea Monster, Ilyushin Il-76 among others.
-Let’s take a look at its evolution.
+The Antonov An-22 is a relic of the Soviet era aircraft that included the likes of Caspian Sea Monster, Ilyushin Il-76 among others.

 In the early 200s, there were 9 airworthy An-22 at Migalovo, a fleet size which reduced to five in the recent years.
 In 2024, Russian Military Transport Aviation commander Gen. Vladimir Venediktov stated the An-22 would retire before year’s end.